Use Cases

 Workflow automation

-Flows allow automated sequences of steps to be actioned using HASH, and AI workers are capable of planning and executing new flows, with or without humans in the loop.
+Flows allow automated sequences of steps to be actioned using HASH, and AI agents are capable of planning and executing new flows, with or without humans in the loop.

 As an auto-growing, self-checking knowledge graph, HASH helps with a wide range of business use cases: